pol-sb/CoulombChargesTrap/README.md

 ### Running

 Running the script is simple.
-After cloning the repository, the script "run_simulation.py" should be run
+After cloning the repository, the script "run_simulation.py" should be executed with:
-with:

 ```
 python3 run_simulation.py